The Rhine River, Liechtenstein © St9191

 Liechtenstein is a mountainous little principality sandwiched between Switzerland and Austria.
 How little?
 Well, you could technically drive right around the edge of the country in about eight hours.
-The eastern region of Liechtenstein, the part that borders with Austria, is the highest point in a country of mountains with the peaks of Grauspitz reaching 8,527 feet (2,599m).
+The eastern region of Liechtenstein, bordering Austria, is the highest point in a country of impressive mountains, with the peaks of Grauspitz reaching 8,527 feet (2,599m).

-From there, because of the small size of the country, ski enthusiasts like to joke about riding right down the western slope into Switzerland.
+Because of the small size of the country, ski enthusiasts like to joke about riding from Grauspitz right down the western slope into Switzerland.
 Of course, this is not technically possible.
 Besides the fact that the slopes end well before reaching Switzerland, the entire western border of Liechtenstein is made up of the mighty Rhine River - impossible to ski over even in the dead of winter.
 Having said that, border crossings are very relaxed in Liechtenstein and it is easy to bounce between Switzerland and Austria on your visit.

 Become our Liechtenstein Travel Expert